-On 23 November 2015, the Group entered into a technology development agreement with Directel Communications Limited ("Directel Communications"), a related company of the Group, pursuant to which Directel entrusted the Group to research and develop the OTA Card based on CA-SIM and RF-SIM technology and the application programming interface for the "One Card Multiple Number" for Directel at a consideration of RMB3,500,000 (equivalent to HK\$4,241,000).
+(i) On 23 November 2015, the Group entered into a technology development agreement with Directel Communications Limited ("Directel Communications"), a related company of the Group, pursuant to which Directel Communications entrusted the Group to research and develop the OTA Card based on CA-SIM and RF-SIM technology and the application programming interface for the "One Card Multiple Number" for Directel Communications at a consideration of RMB3,500,000 (equivalent to HK\$4,241,000).

-By the end of the reporting period, the software and applications created in the course of performance of the technology development agreements have been transferred to Directel and the income was recognised as a technology transfer income.
+By the end of 2015, the software and applications created in the course of performance of the technology development agreements have been transferred to Directel Communications and the income was recognised as a technology transfer income.

-5. REVENUE (continued)
+5 REVENUE (continued)

-The Group has two customers whose transactions accounted for 10% or more of the Group's aggregate revenue for 2015 (2014: 3 customers).
+The Group has four customers whose transactions accounted for 10% or more of the Group's aggregate revenue for 2016 (2015: two customers).
 The amounts of revenue from the customers are as follows:

-2015 HK\$'000 2014 HK\$'000
+2016 HK\$'000 2015 HK\$'000

-Largest customer Second largest customer 113,754 65,634 112,916 70,346
+Largest customer Second largest customer 97,859 61,841 113,754 65,634

-Third largest customer N/A 31,104
+Third largest customer 36,378 05,034 N/A

+Four largest customer 29,721 N/A

-6. SEGMENT INFORMATION
+6 SEGMENT INFORMATION